NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Lock up James Bradberry.
 As the cornerback former general manager Dave Gettleman drafted to replace Josh Norman, Bradberry has been pushed into the starting lineup since Week 1 of his rookie year.
 The returns have generally been good.
 The 25-year-old Bradberry has played like an above-average cornerback for three years running, although the entire defense collapsed during a disastrous second half last season.

 The only thing missing from Bradberry's game has been takeaways.
-He has forced two fumbles and picked off five passes across 45 games, which is part of why Panthers fans took to Donte Jackson when the rookie picked off four passes over the first half of 2018.
+He has forced two fumbles and picked off five passes in 45 games, which is part of why Panthers fans took to Donte Jackson when the rookie picked off four passes in the first half of 2018.
 Interceptions are a poor way to judge defensive backs and less sticky from year to year than just about any other individual statistic.
 Bradberry could play just as well in 2019 as he has in previous years and piece together a five-interception campaign on sheer randomness.

 In an NFC South in which the Panthers could face Julio Jones, Michael Thomas and Mike Evans six times if everyone stays healthy, good cornerback play is critical.
 Even if Jackson continues to develop, the Panthers need to keep Bradberry.
 He won't be able to command the $15 million annual average Xavien Howard got in a relatively team-friendly deal from the Dolphins, but Bradberry's new contract should come in between $12 million and $13 million per campaign.